JSON Formatter guide

 What is the JSON Formatter doing with my inputs?

 In plain language: The tool parses JSON text in the browser, optionally sorts object keys recursively, then serializes the result with two-space indentation.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?